Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being

 Are the Call to Action, Take Action Toolkit, and other materials available in Spanish?

 Take Action for Adolescents is intended to inspire adults to work collaboratively for change that benefits young people.
-Your agency or organization can use the Call to Action and the accompanying Take Action Toolkit and its resources to tailor the initial action steps to address the needs of young people in your setting and community.
+Your agency or organization can use the call to action and the accompanying Take Action Toolkit and its resources to tailor the initial action steps to address the needs of young people in your setting and community.

 What is your definition of adolescence?